Jobcrawler-Ordina/jobcrawler-backend/SMOKETEST.md

 What do I see: application starts and starts scraping

-What do I see: when I again enter the docker container and connect to the jobcrawler database I can type select title from vacancies
+Enter the docker container:

+docker exec -it jobcrawler-postgres bash

+Log in to Postgres:

+psql -U postgres

+Connect to the jobcrawler database:

+\c jobcrawler

+Perform the query to find the vacancies:

+select title from vacancy;

-I should now see a number of vacancies
+What do I see: I should now see a number of vacancies

 ### Start frontend

 #### 1. Start frontend in IntelliJ and in the browser

-Open the frontend in IntelliJ, start the frontend with ng serve
+Open the frontend in IntelliJ

+Install required dependencies with the command: npm install

+Start the frontend with: npm start

 What do I see: the application compiles successfully